Livable Garden Centre | Livable Basics

 Rainforest

-Rainforest refers to a habitat characterised by dense vegetation with a high canopy cover, created by tall trees that form a continuous overhead canopy.
-Rainforests have high humidity, abundant rainfall, and support a diverse range of plant and animal species.
+Natural habitat with dense vegetation and high canopy cover, featuring high humidity, abundant rainfall, and diverse plant and animal life.

 Rainforest Margin